GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![pressing confirm button](../../images/0/button2.png)

-When pressed twice you should see the following text
+When pressed twice, you should see the following text:

-> <i>University credit registration in progress...</i>
+> <i>University credit registration is in progress...</i>

-**Please note** that to get university credits you need a registration for each completed part.
+**Please note** that to get university credits, you need a register for each completed part.
 Please see [more information about registration](/en/part0/general_info#parts-and-completion).

-You can view your grade in University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.
+You can view your grade in the University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.

 When the registration is done, the following text appears in the submission system